Mike Crapo: 2020s

 In September 2020, with less than two months to the next presidential election, Crapo voiced support for an immediate Senate vote on Trump's nominee to fill the Supreme Court vacancy caused by the death of justice Ruth Bader Ginsburg, once a "well-qualified candidate" was put forth.

 For his tenure as the chairman of the Senate Banking, Housing, and Urban Affairs Committee during the 116th Congress, Crapo was given an "F" grade from the non-partisan Lugar Center's Congressional Oversight Hearing Index.

 On January 6, 2021, Crapo was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the United States Capitol.
 In response, he called for "perpetrators" to be "prosecuted to the fullest extent of the law".
 He opposed removing Trump from office, saying that the "country is too divided" and that invoking the Twenty-fifth Amendment to the United States Constitution "would only make matters worse".

+Crapo has served as the chair of the Senate Republicans's Committee on Committees since 2003, which coordinates the committee assignments for the caucus as a whole.

 In October 2023, Crapo visited China as part of a bipartisan congressional delegation led by Senate Majority Leader Chuck Schumer and met with General Secretary of the Chinese Communist Party Xi Jinping.
 Crapo said he would raise concerns about market-access on behalf of Micron Technology, which faced restrictions in China.
 The delegation also met Director of the Office of the Central Foreign Affairs Commission Wang Yi, Chairman of the Standing Committee of the National People's Congress Zhao Leji, and Shanghai Communist Party Secretary Chen Jining.

 In September 2025, Crapo chaired a heated three-hour Senate hearing with Robert F. Kennedy Jr. Crapo denied Ron Wyden's request to have Kennedy formally sworn in as a witness.